mohamedsheded/ReAct-agent-from-scratch-using-only-python-/README.md

 # ReAct-agent-from-scratch-using-only-python-

-# Agent Class for ReAct Framework
+# ReAct Agent Class for ReAct

 This `Agent` class is designed to interact with an LLM (e.g., Groq's API) while implementing the ReAct (Reasoning + Acting) framework.
 It handles conversation flow, maintains message history, and sends prompts to the model.